hanna1909/data-challenges-updated/07-ML-Ops/05-User-interface/01-Static-front-for-the-API/README.md

 python -m http.server
 ```

-⚠ If you can see an error related to CORS, you may want to verify several things:
+⚠️ If you can see an error related to CORS, you may want to verify several things:
-- is your API endpoint __defined correctly__?
+- Is your API endpoint __defined correctly__?
 You can use the Le Wagon one (look at the bottom of the challenge description)
-- is the endpoint starting with __https__ - secure protocol?
+- Is the endpoint starting with __https__ - secure protocol?
-- go to Inspect element :point_right:  Network :point_right: click on __disable cache__ (will look differently on different browsers, but you should see a checkbox just below the tabs) - you will not store any memory from previous loads of the page within your browser
+- Go to Inspect element :point_right:  Network :point_right: click on __disable cache__ (will look differently on different browsers, but you should see a checkbox just below the tabs) - you will not store any memory from previous loads of the page within your browser
-- try it out in the __incognito window__ - if it works, it means the request is affected by your browser settings or extensions, don't worry about it for now
+- Try it out in the __incognito window__ - if it works, it means the request is affected by your browser settings or extensions, don't worry about it for now

 👉 Deploy our Front-End on **Github Pages**.

-⚠ Getting a 404 error on GH pages?
-Let it take 5 minutes, sometimes it needs time to find the `index.html` and display it as main root file.
+⚠️ Getting a 404 error on GH pages?
+Wait for 5 minutes, sometimes GitHub needs time in order to detect the `index.html` and deploy it as the main root file of the static website.

-To see it quicker, try `http://yourgithuburl.com/yourapp/index.html` :ok_hand:
+Head towards `http://yourgithuburl.com/yourapp/index.html` :ok_hand:

 *Hint*: alternatively, you may use this Le Wagon **Prediction API** if you you do not have one in production: